logicality-io/tag-assistant-support/README.md

 ### Scripted installation.

 Many enterprise will re-package `.msi` installers for their own needs.
-If that options is chosen, an `origins.json` file can be packed and stored in the installation directory.
+If that option is chosen, an `origins.json` file can be packed and stored in the installation directory.
 Tag Assistant will use this configuration regardless of whether an `origins.json` file exists in the data directory or not.
 Configuration through the embedded Administration UI will be disabled.